 Victoria Elbrecht is a certified personal trainer with over a decade of experience.
 She has worked in many exercise settings and is familiar with several innovative programs.
 Of course, W.I.T.S. elite is her primary certification.
 However, she has also obtained primary fitness, sports nutrition consultant and women’s hormonal health certifications, too.
 Victoria’s strengths include her ability to educate large and small group populations, while creating fitness programs and routines that are beneficial to a variety of physical fitness enthusiasts.
 During her free time she is a mother and a wife who enjoys reading, dancing, water sports and traveling.
 Victoria is eager to assist W.I.T.S. as a member of the council this year.

-Fitness Certification Board Member from Florida (1 year term)
+Council Member from Ohio (3 year term)

-Public Member from Utah (3 year term)
+Public Member from North Carolina (3 year term)